baketti/counter-application/README.md

 ### Single or Multi-Counter Mode:
 Switch between single or multiple (max 15) counter mode by clicking the icons above the counters or adjusting settings.
 ### Counters Results:
 Users can watch all live counts in the leaderboard.
-It is available only for the multiple mode and it can be opened by clicking list icon on top of the page.ù
+It is available only for the multiple mode and it can be opened by clicking list icon on top of the page.
 ### Counters limit:
 The maximum limit of the counter is 7 digits.
 ### Asynchronous Counter Increment: